 1. Readings in 2 minutes and continuous fever monitoring after an initial reading

-2. Safe and easy to use, no glass to break, and natural for baby, with orthodontic nipple design
+2. Safe and easy to use, with no glass to break, and natural for the baby, with an orthodontic nipple design

 3. Professional accuracy